 “Technology changes rapidly and a part of your job will be to keep up with it.
 Newer technological concepts such as cloud computing, blockchain, or machine learning change how organisations work and have a large impact on their competitiveness.
 To be successful and valued by the business, you should keep an open mind and always look out for new technologies that could positively influence business performance.”

-More general tips for getting ahead and progressing your SA career
+Other general tips for getting ahead

-Kyle says: “As a solutions architect, you must get used to assuming some aspects of your solution response and refining it as the detail becomes known.
+Kyle says: “As a Solutions Architect, you must get used to assuming some aspects of your solution response and refining it as the detail becomes known.
 Most businesses and customers that I deal with cannot provide you with all the required detail at times, so clearly noting your assumptions, risks, constraints, dependencies, and requirements is critical – as these become the backbone to your solution response.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE Marketing & Trading.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 SEFE Marketing & Trading accepts no liability for any errors, omissions or representations.